mtruesda/FileManager/README.md

 A big consideration when looking at what the keys of the nodes will look like is how to represent file locations.
 I'm currently planning to use filepaths.
 I haven't quite found any other way of doing it.

+Note week of 08/27: Added parents to the nodes so that splaying became significantly easier.

 ### FileManagement.py

 this file just contains the backend code involved with determining the os and pulling up the file using the default application of the machine.